CP&A was founded in 1987 by Bill Casper and Rich Phillips after relocating from a California consulting firm.

 For the container industry, we are unique in that we offer a multi-discipline combination of mechanical, structural, electrical, and computer science engineering, as well as anti-corrosion coating technology.

-We have also expanded our crane expertise to now include most types of cranes from Goliath to B.O.P handlers on drill ships.
+We have also expanded our crane expertise to now include most types of cranes from RTG, RMG, and Goliath cranes to B.O.P handlers on drill ships.
 Ports and crane manufacturers around the world use our services to design and procure all types of load handling equipment.

 Our first project was a rail-mounted self-propelled 100 foot cube building at Boeing's radar range to protect experimental stealth airplane concepts from being observed by Soviet satellites.

-Since then, Boeing has been a repeat client for dozens of projects for special structures such as an aluminum platform subjected to deafening white noise, several overhead crane projects, and earthquake upgrades at the Everett assembly building reported to be the World's largest building under one roof.
+Since then, Boeing has been a repeat client for dozens of projects for special structures such as an aluminum platform subjected to deafening white noise, several overhead crane projects, and earthquake upgrades at the Everett assembly building reported to be the World's largest building by volume.

 We are located in Tacoma, Washington within convenient driving distance from the Ports of Vancouver British Columbia, Seattle, Tacoma, and Portland.